How to build your own ASP-based system?!: Multi-shot ASP solving

 \subsection{Branch-and-bound-based optimization}

-We illustrate \clingo's multi-shot solving machinery in the next two sections via a simple Towers of Hanoi puzzle.\footnote{The complete source code of this example is available at \url{https://github.com/potassco/clingo/tree/master/examples/clingo/opt}.} Our example consists of three pegs and four disks of different size; it is shown in Figure~\ref{fig:hanoi}.
+In this section and the following one, we illustrate \clingo's multi-shot solving machinery by applying it to a Towers of Hanoi puzzle~\cite{clingo-opt}.
+Our example consists of three pegs and four disks of different size; it is shown in Figure~\ref{fig:hanoi}.
 The goal is to move all disks from the left peg to the right one.
 Only the topmost disk of a peg can be moved at a time.
 Furthermore, a disk cannot be moved to a peg already containing a disk of smaller size.
-Although there is an efficient algorithm to solve our simple puzzle, we do not exploit it and below merely specify conditions for sequences of moves being solutions.
+Although there is an efficient algorithm to solve our simple puzzle, we do not exploit it here and merely specify conditions for sequences of moves being solutions.
 The Towers of Hanoi puzzle constitutes a typical planning problem, aiming at finding a plan, that is, a sequence of actions, that leads from an initial state to a state satisfying a goal.